 International students who have J or F immigration status are required by The University of North Carolina System to carry health insurance as a condition of enrollment at The University of North Carolina at Chapel Hill.
 In addition, as part of the United States Department of State J Exchange-Visitor visa regulations, all J-1 Exchange Visitors are required by government regulations to carry health insurance for themselves and their J-2 dependents throughout the duration of their academic program.

-Any J-1 exchange-visitor who willfully fails to maintain the insurance coverage, or makes a material misrepresentation to The University of North Carolina at Chapel Hill concerning such coverage, will be in violation of his/her immigration status and subject to termination as a J-1.
+Any J-1 exchange-visitor who willfully fails to maintain the insurance coverage, or makes a material misrepresentation to The University of North Carolina at Chapel Hill concerning such coverage, will be in violation of their immigration status and subject to termination as a J-1.

 Any policy, plan, or contract secured to fill the health insurance requirements must, at a minimum, be: